Mmunabau/elearning-website/README.md

 - Enable “Redirect HTTP to HTTPS”
 - Deploy and wait for status `Deployed`

-📸 *Add screenshot of CloudFront setup*
+📸 * screenshot of CloudFront setup*
 ![cloudfront](asset/cloudfront-screenshot.png)

 ---